 The Oregon Health Authority (OHA) established the Oregon Healthcare-Associated Infections Advisory Committee (HAIAC), a diverse group of stakeholders, to inform policy for reporting HAIs.
 On July 1, 2008, based on determinations by the Oregon HAIAC, the OHA published rules for HAI reportability and chose the National Healthcare Safety Network (NHSN) as the reporting system to be used for inpatient HAI outcome measures.

-Quarterly inpatient reporting to NHSN began January 1, 2009, and included:
+Mandatory healthcare-associated infections reporting to State of Oregon began January 1, 2009, and included:

 - Central line-associated bloodstream infections (CLABSIs) in intensive care units